illinois-cs498vr/illinois-cs498vr.github.io/_assignments/important_notes.md

 1. Read the submission instructions carefully!
-If you are missing some files, but we can still grade, you will lose 20%.
+If you are missing some files, but we can still grade, you will lose 20% of the total points.
 If we cannot grade your work due to missing files, you will receive no credit.
 1. [Google](https://google.com),
 the [Unity Documentation](https://docs.unity3d.com/Manual/index.html),